THE FLORIDA FAMILY ROAD TRIP : 1960’s

 asked Pete if he was old enough to drink that Root Beer.
 A lot of dead Indians that were shot and fell from the balconies into the dusty street.

-Noting the well -placed hay piles that softened their fall so they could repeat the feat every hour on the hour, I truly believed that I was no average tourist.
+I wasn’t fooled by the well -placed hay piles that softened their fall so they could repeat the feat every hour on the hour.
+I believed that I was no average tourist.